randiego/partforge/README.md

 ## A Word of Caution about security

 PartForge is currently intended for use inside a trusted network.
 It has an API that is not password protected.
-It is protected only by virtue of having no web GUI and by the fact that the API is primarily meant for viewing existing data and adding parts and procedures, but not changing existing parts and procedures.
+It is protected only by virtue of having no web GUI and by the fact that the API is primarily meant for viewing existing data and adding Parts and Procedures, but not changing existing Parts and Procedures.

 ## Personal Note and Background

 Currently (3/9/2016) I am employed as a product designer at Quantum Design (qdusa.com) in San Diego.
 Quantum Design builds and sells complex materials property measurement instruments for scientists around the world.
 The products that QD manufactures can contain hundreds of subassemblies built at different times by different people, weeks or months before being assembled into the final product.
 Instruments of this complexity can exhibit failures or mysterious behaviors that require an engineer to do a "root cause" analysis.

 I wrote PartForge (known to my coworkers as "Blue" after the server it runs on) to help with this process.
 PartForge has been used by QD for a few years now and is gradually replacing a paper-based "traveller" workflow where test data and assembly information is printed out and physically attached to assemblies, or is saved on a communal file servers.
 About half of QD's 200+ people use PartForge on a weekly basis, and about a quarter use it daily.

 Thanks go to Damon Jackson for being such an enthiastic evanglist for PartForge within QD, Jeremy Terry for a constant stream of great suggestions
 (sorry I didn't get them done before you left!), Dinesh Martin for thoughtful suggestions and pushing the API development to where it was useful and, Will Neils, Andreas Aman and